-FBC operates four commercial radio stations.
+The FBC operates four commercial radio stations.
 These stations are Mirchi FM (Hindustani), Gold FM (English), Bula FM (i-Taukei) and 2Day FM (English).

 Gold FM is aimed specifically for 40 to 60 age group while, Mirchi FM and Bula FM are aimed specifically for 18 to 40 age groups.
-These stations are mainly music based with popular programmes and lots of competitions and they generate the bulk of the advertising revenue.
-The fourth commercial station is 2Day FM which targets the 18 to 40 year age group.
+These stations are mainly music based with popular programs and lots of competitions and they generate the bulk of the advertising revenue.
+Texting and on-air promotions also contribute to income generation by these respective stations.

+The fourth commercial station is 2Day FM which targets the 18 to 40 year age groups.
 This station is designed to attract younger listeners who want the latest music delivered with a mature and responsible approach.